 Getting an online paralegal degree can put young professionals one step closer to becoming well-paid paralegals at a prestigious law firm.
 Online courses in paralegal studies draw on law disciplines like civil litigation and bankruptcy law to provide paralegal specialists with professional skills that they can immediately put to use upon graduation.

-Job Prospects for Paralegals
+What Are The Job Prospects for Paralegals?

 The Bureau of Labor Statistics (BLS) anticipates heavy growth for paralegals over the next decade.
 Specifically, the BLS predicts over 16 percent growth and over 40,000 new job openings for paralegals in the next ten years.

 Taking the steps to become a paralegal isn’t that difficult.
 Moreover, the job prospects for paralegals are much better than employment growth for lawyers – employment for lawyers is only expected to grow by ten percent over the same period.

 Paralegals make good money; according to recent statistics from the Bureau of Labor Statistics, paralegals make, on average, more than $45,000 annually with the 90th percentile of paralegal salaries exceeding $75,000 per year.